drupalprojects/memcache/README.txt

  3. Put your site into offline mode.
  4. Download and install the memcache module.
  5. If you have previously been running the memcache module, run update.php.
+ 6. Edit settings.php to make memcache the default cache system, for example:
+      $conf['cache_inc'] ='sites/all/modules/memcache/memcache.inc';
+    The cache_inc path needs to be adjusted based on where you installed the module.
- 6. Optionally edit settings.php to configure the servers, clusters and bins for memcache to use.
+ 7. Optionally edit settings.php to configure the servers, clusters and bins for memcache to use.
 If you skip this step the Drupal module will attempt to talk to the memcache server on port 11211 on the local host, storing all data in a single bin.
 This is sufficient for most smaller, single-server installations.
- 7. Edit settings.php to make memcache the default cache system, for example:
-      $conf['cache_inc'] ='sites/all/modules/memcache/memcache.inc';
-    The cache_inc path needs to be adjusted based on where you installed the module.
+ 8 Tell memcache to write cache_form to the database (or another non-volatile storage backend).
+For example:
+      $conf['memcache_bins']['cache_form'] = 'database';
- 8. Bring your site back online.
+ 9. Bring your site back online.

 For more detailed instructions on (1) and (2) above, please see the documentation online on drupal.org which includes links to external